ben-polinsky/Cesium-globe-game-/README.md

 ## Running

-Open `index.html` in any modern web browser with internet access.
-The page loads CesiumJS from a CDN and queries OpenStreetMap to resolve the final location, so an internet connection is required.
-If the globe does not appear when opening the file directly, try serving the folder with a simple HTTP server (for example `npx serve`).
+Because Cesium uses Web Workers, the page must be served over HTTP.
+From this folder run a simple local server such as `npx serve` or `python3 -m http.server` and then open the reported `http://localhost` URL.
+The game loads CesiumJS from a CDN and queries OpenStreetMap, so an internet connection is required.

 ## Deployment